Janellx/PasswordGenerator/README.md

 <h1>Password Generator</h1>

 <h2>Description</h2>
-In this project I created a random password generator using HTML, CSS, and Javascript.
-This project will generate a strong password using uppercase,numbers, and/or symbols.
+In this project, I created a random password generator using HTML, CSS, and Javascript.
+This project will generate a strong password using uppercase, numbers, and/or symbols.
-User is given the option to create the length of the password, using the slidebar or input a value.
+The user is given the option to create the length of the password, using the slide bar or input a value.
 <br/>